wchang17/js-dc-5/09-templating/lesson_plan.md

 Now we know how to use handlebars, lets use it to build out views for our application.

 Step 1:
 First we need to get handlebars locally.
-We can use `npm` but for this were just going to link to the library directly:
+We can use `npm` but for this were going to link to the library directly:

 `<script src="https://cdnjs.cloudflare.com/ajax/libs/handlebars.js/4.0.5/handlebars.min.js"></script>`